pmjdebruijn/ShuttlePRO/README.md

 K5 CC1
 ~~~

 When used with the jog wheel, you can also generate relative control changes in a special "sign bit" format which is commonly used for endless rotary controllers.
 In this case, a +1 change is represented by the controller value 1, and a -1 change by 65 (a 1 with the sign in the 7th bit).
 This special mode of operation is indicated with the `~` suffix.
-E.g., here's how to bind an MCU-style jog wheel (`CC60`) event to the Shuttle's jog wheel:
+E.g., here's how to bind an Mackie-style jog wheel (`CC60`) event to the Shuttle's jog wheel:

 ~~~
 JL CC60~